awsdocs/amazon-lex-developer-guide/doc_source/API_GetUtterancesView.md

 Pattern: `^([A-Za-z]_?)+$`

  ** [utterances](#API_GetUtterancesView_ResponseSyntax) **   <a name="lex-GetUtterancesView-response-utterances"></a>
 An array of [UtteranceList](API_UtteranceList.md) objects, each containing a list of [UtteranceData](API_UtteranceData.md) objects describing the utterances that were processed by your bot\.
 The response contains a maximum of 100 `UtteranceData` objects for each version\.
+Amazon Lex returns the most frequent utterances received by the bot in the last 15 days\.
 Type: Array of [UtteranceList](API_UtteranceList.md) objects

 ## Errors<a name="API_GetUtterancesView_Errors"></a>